467th Bombardment Group: History

-Established as a B-24 Liberator heavy bombardment group in mid-1943 at Mountain Home Army Air Field, Idaho, and activated on 8 September.
+Established as a Consolidated B-24 Liberator heavy bombardment group in mid-1943 at Mountain Home Army Air Field, Idaho, and activated on 8 September.
 Transferred to Kearns Center, Utah for personnel assignment and organization then sent to Wendover Field, Utah for combat training on 1 November.

 In January the group received deployment orders for the European Theater of Operations (ETO).
 On 12 February 1944 the ground unit went by train to Camp Shanks, New York.
 They sailed on the on 28 February 1944 and arrived in Clyde on 10 March 1944.
 The aircraft left Wendover on 12 February 1944 and took the southern Atlantic ferry route.
 One B-24 was lost with all the crew over the Atlas mountains.
 Moved to RAF Rackheath, Norfolk in England, February–March 1944, and was assigned to the VIII Bomber Command.
 The group was assigned to the 96th Combat Bombardment Wing, and the group tail code was a "Circle-P".

 The mission of the 467th was to engage in very long range strategic bombardment operations over Occupied Europe and Nazi Germany.
 The group began operations on 10 April 1944 with an attack by thirty aircraft on an airfield at Bourges in central France.
 In combat, the unit served chiefly as a strategic bombardment organization, attacking the harbor at Kiel, chemical plants at Bonn, textile factories at Stuttgart, power plants at Hamm, steel works at Osnabrück, the aircraft industry at Brunswick, and other objectives.

 In addition to strategic operations, engaged occasionally in support and interdictory missions.
 Bombed shore installations and bridges near Cherbourg Naval Base on D-Day, 6 June 1944.
 Struck enemy troop and supply concentrations near Montreuil on 25 July 1944 to assist the Allied drive across France.

 In September, over two weeks the bombers flew gasoline from Rackheath to Clastres Airfield (A-71) France for use by the US mechanized forces.
 Attacked German communications and fortifications during the Battle of the Bulge, December 1944 – January 1945.
 Hit enemy transportation to assist the Allied assault across the Rhine in March 1945.

-After the German Capitulation in May 1945, the group was ordered back to the United States for B-29 transition and redeployment to the Pacific Theater of Operations (PTO).
+After the German Capitulation in May 1945, the group was ordered back to the United States for B-29 transition and redeployment to the Pacific Theater of Operations.
 Redeployed to the US June/July 1945.
 The air echelon departed Rackheath on 12 June 1945.
-The ground units sailed from Greenock on the Queen Mary on 6 July 1945.
+The ground units sailed from Greenock on the on 6 July 1945.
 They arrived in New York on 11 July 1945.
 Upon arrival, most of the group was demobilized due to their combat service in Europe; a cadre of officers and men was formed at Sioux Falls Army Air Field, South Dakota on 25 August.